The European Industrial Emissions Portal consists of two separate subsites: Industrial Emissions and Industrial Safety.

 • information on major accidents and near misses that involve hazardous substances covered by the Directive

-For Seveso Competent Authorities
+Resources for Seveso Competent Authorities

 Reporting data on major accidents and near misses